SDA-SE/sda-dropwizard-commons/sda-commons-server-cors/README.md

   # To use configurable patterns per environment the Json in Yaml syntax may be used with an environment placeholder:
   # allowedOrigins: ${CORS_ALLOWED_ORIGINS:-["*"]}
 ```

+Application specific allowed headers, exposed headers and HTTP methods can be configured in the builder.